swlew369/Relax_Take-Home_Challenge/README.md

 # Relax_Take-Home_Challenge

 This project is part of the SpringBoard Data Science curriculum.
-In this challenge, Relax, a company with a website, is interested in determining which of their customers will become "adopters".
+In this challenge, Relax, a company, is interested in determining which of their customers will become "adopters".
 Machine Learning methods are used to identify factors that will predict future user adoption, where an adopted user is defined as a user who has logged into the